 Hearing the Cries: Faith and Criminal Justice (Chicago: Evangelical Lutheran Church in America, 2011).
 Editor and contributor.

 Toward Compassionate, Just, and Wise Immigration Reform (Chicago: Evangelical Lutheran Church in America, 2010).
 Author.

-2. Faculty Research and Creative Work Grant, 2014, funded by California Lutheran University.
-Continued research in Rwanda on religion and politics, especially on Rwandan community organizing after genocide.
+2. Faculty Research and Creative Work Grant, 2014, California Lutheran University.